 In advertising, I meet Philippe Nessler, who has been passionate about cinema since childhood.
 Together, we do theater and films, I play, continue to dance, paint and write punctually.
 After advertising, I enroll in college where I will obtain a Master's degree in Theatrical Studies.
 It is a rich and troubled time.

 In 1990, I left alone for three months to travel through Mexico (where I met my half-brother Philippe, from my father's first marriage to an intellectual Alicia Reyes), then Brazil.
 During this initiatory journey, I write and draw a lot.
-Returning from this journey, I find William Navarro, an electronic engineer I met before my departure, who will become the father of my children, and with whom, a new era begins.
+Returning from this journey, I find the future father of my children with whom, a new era begins.

 In 2000, our couple separated.
 This painful separation makes me relive something of what was experienced in 1973, and it is in painting that I will draw the strength to overcome this event.
 A new and intense period of pictorial work opens then.
 I give up the toy, and put myself in the painting, using as a support the one I already know: wood.
 I opt for a raw material, a pure chromatic palette and simple forms, to speak of abandonment and death.
 This will be the Minerality with which I will obtain a gold medal at the Triennale d'Art Contemporain de la Défense.